sebastianromerocruz/game-programming-in-assembly/LECTURE_NOTES.md

 <sub>**Figures 1 – 4**: The emulated result of the assembly and running code block 1.</sub>

+Looks good.

 #### ***Branching and Looping***

-Perfect.
-Now we need a way to automate these operations.
+Now, we need a way to automate these operations.
 In high-level programming languages, this would be the job of a `while`- or a `for`-loop.
 We don't have such control-flow structures in assembly, so instead we must manually tell the program to return to an earlier point in our program if a certain condition is true.
 This is known as **branching**.
 For this, we can make use of either of the following 6502 instructions:

 - **`CMP`/ `CPY` / `CPX` (compare with accumulator / Y register / X register)**: Compares the current value stored inside the accumulator / Y register / X register with another.
 - **`BNE` (branch on not equal)**: Go to a certain location in the program, denoted by a label, if the result of a comparison is false.